hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-The MySQL application repo has the *test* folder that contains a list of scripts for populating data records and testing the contents:
+The MySQL application repo has a *test* folder that contains a list of scripts for populating data records and testing the contents: